When Did Bikinis Get So Small?

 Coming full circle, Lipa appeared on our Instagram timelines last week, once again wearing a crochet bikini from GCDS that left little to the imagination.
 This time, the suit featured a handknit cannabis leaf on one “cup” — I’m not sure the tiny crochet circle can be considered such — and a daisy on the other.
 But while Lipa successfully made the slight two-piece look effortless on Instagram, I know what reaction it would prompt from my mother.

 Perhaps we should have expected the summer of pint-sized swimwear.
-We spent the last year-plus in lockdown, wearing bikinis on our rooftops, fire escapes, and backyards rather than vacation.
+We spent the last year-plus in lockdown, wearing bikinis in local parks rather than on the beach.
 As such, the styles didn’t have to be practical or stand up against rough waves.
 All they had to do was keep us from waking up after our post-sun naps with a noticeable tan line, which all of the skimpy swimwear trends do with foolproof results.

-Sure, your mom, like mine, probably won't approve.
-And yes, there's a good chance you'll be sent unwillingly to the back yard.
+Sure, your mother, like mine, probably won't approve.
+And yes, there's a good chance you'll be sent unwillingly to the back garden.
 But the resulting Insta will be cute, and really, isn't that all 2021's lineup of swimwear is for?